-- v) Departures Parents, please remember to: - Dress your Child appropriately to go home; - Pick up all soiled clothing, food containers; - Review clothing and supplies for adequate stock.
+- v) Departures Parents, please remember to: - Dress your Child appropriately to go home. - Pick up all soiled clothing, food containers. - Review clothing and supplies for adequate stock.

-Note: Please take the time to discuss how your Child's day went with the Staff and enjoy a brief moment with your Child at the Centre before going home.
+Note: Please take the time to discuss how your Child's Day went with the Staff and enjoy a moment with your Child at the Centre before going home.

 - vi) Refer to supervision section for outline on who may pick-up a Child from the Centre.
 Alternate persons will be needed to show picture identification by Staff to verify their identity.
 Your Child will not be released to someone who, in the opinion of the Staff, is under the influence of drugs or alcohol, or who appears potentially threatening to the Child's safety.
 In such a case the Emergency Contact Person you've designated will be notified. - vii) Outings Children, escorted by Staff Members, will be properly clothed and supervised.
-Staff Members will: - Leave a note on the door as to where and when the group will be returning or notify another staff member as to where they are. - Carry the required general information card for each Child participating on an outing; - Carry a First-Aid-Kit, as required by the Act. - Carry a cell phone or walkie talkie in case there is a need for contact. - Each staff member is assigned and accountable for specific children. - Counts of children are conducted frequently- - -before departing - -upon arrival - -several times during the day/outing - -before returning - -before exiting transportation d) Clothing and Supplies
+Staff Members will: - To Text or email the parent where and when the group will be returning or notify another staff member as to where they are. - Carry the required general information on Fastoche for each Child participating on an outing. - Carry a First Aid-Kit, as required by the Act. - Carry a cell phone in case there is a need for contact. - Each staff member is assigned and accountable for specific children. - Counts of children are conducted frequently- - -before departing - -upon arrival - -several times during the day/outing - -before returning - -before exiting transportation d) Clothing and Supplies

-- i) To ensure that your child does not lose any clothing or personal items it is suggested to have them well labelled. - ii) Always check to ensure an adequate supply of clothing and materials are available for the day. - iii) Appropriate clothing needed to enjoy outdoor play: - Spring & Fall rubber boots, rain coat, sweater, splash pants, hat. - Winter winter boots, coat, ski-pants, toque or balaclava, two (2) pair of mittens and a neck scarf. - Summer sun hat, shorts, bathing suit and towel e) Program Activity
+- i) To ensure that your child does not lose any clothing or personal items it is suggested to have them well labelled. - ii) Always check to ensure an adequate supply of clothing and materials are available for the day. - iii) Appropriate clothing needed to enjoy outdoor play: - Spring & Fall rubber boots, raincoat, sweater, splash pants, hat. - Winter winter boots, coat, ski-pants, toque, or balaclava, two (2) pair of mittens and a neck scarf. - Summer sun hat, shorts, bathing suit and towel.

-Due to safety issues: Shoes with a heel, including cowboy boots are not acceptable forms of footwear at day care.
+\Due to safety issues: Shoes with a heel, including cowboy boots are not acceptable forms of footwear at day care.

-- iv) All soiled clothing and supplies need to be taken home for cleaning. - v) Toys from home are not acceptable due to the fact that they may get lost or damaged.
-Staff may request from time to time items from home for a learning experience or Sharing Time.
+- iv) All soiled clothing and supplies need to be taken home for cleaning. - v) Toys from home are not acceptable since they may get lost or damaged.
+Staff may request from time-to-time items from home for a learning experience or Sharing Time.